 CBDCs: The Future of Fiat

 A visualization from Ripple’s New Value Report suggests the potential for central bank digital currencies (CBDCs) has generated an overwhelming consensus among financial institutions.
-The new infographic highlights CBDC-specific takeaways from survey questions asked of 1,600 finance leaders around the world.

 Financial Inclusion